akontsevich/QML-Coding-Guide/README.md

 }
 ```

-### CS-5: Specifying IDs for Objects
+### Specifying IDs for Objects

 If an object does not need to be accessed for a functionality, avoid setting the `id` property.
-This way you'll be less likely to run into duplicate `id` problem.
-Also, having an id for an object
+This way you'll be less likely to run into duplicate `id` problem and reduces the
-puts additional cognitive stress because it now means that there's additional relationships that we
+code which is always suitable in big QML components.
+Also, having an id for an object puts additional cognitive stress because it now means that there's additional relationships that we
 need to care for.

 If you want to mark the type with a descriptor but you don't intend to reference